aptech/docs/docs/CR-indnv.rst

 Format
 ----------------
 .. function:: indnv(what, where)

-    :param what: Nx1 numeric vector which contains the values to be found in vector  where.
+    :param what:
-    :type what: TODO
+    :type what: Nx1 numeric vector which contains the values to be found in vector  where

-    :param where: Mx1 numeric vector to be searched for matches to the values in  what.
+    :param where:
-    :type where: TODO
+    :type where: Mx1 numeric vector to be searched for matches to the values in  what

     :returns: z (*Nx1 vector of integers*), the indices of the corresponding elements of  what in  where.